open-physics-ed-org/modern-classical-mechanics/docs/_sources/docs/chapters_index.md

-# Chapters and Formats Index
+# Chapters and Figures Index

 This page provides direct links to all chapters in the book, in every available format, as well as to the figures used in the chapters.